Streaming is the future

 Card Kingdom uses Twitch.tv to live stream their weekly Legacy tournaments, and they inspired me to write this guide to setting up your own stream.
 I have to give Chris Cornejo credit for walking me through the technical details of the setup they use at Card Kingdom.

 Other CCG’s?
 Absolutely.
 Sessions of an exciting, new board game you got in this week?
 No problem.
-A soap box to speak from?
+A deck tech, a daily Magic update, a soap box to speak from?
 Sure.

 Once all the pieces are in place your creativity is the limit to what kinds of content you can create and stream.